 The Department of Geology possesses extensive rock, mineral, and fossil collections as a basis from which to investigate Earth, a micro X-ray fluorescence (micro-XRF) spectrometer for mapping rock and mineral elemental compositions, a powder X-ray diffractometer (XRD) for determining mineral identities, research-grade stereo and petrographic microscopes, and Logitech-equipped rock thin-section preparation equipment.
-The department houses the College’s scanning electron microscope (SEM) equipped with energy-dispersive X-ray fluorescence, as well as specialized equipment for student and faculty research.
-Additional research equipment available for student use, shared with other departments in the Division of Natural Sciences, includes a C,H,N,O,S elemental analyzer, an inductively coupled plasma emission spectrometer for determining elemental compositions, and the Colby Compass, a research boat equipped with an array of instrumentation from which real-time environmental analyses and studies can be conducted.
+The department houses the College’s scanning electron microscope (SEM) equipped with an energy-dispersive X-ray fluorescence spectrometer for micron-scale elemental analyses.
+Additional research equipment available for student use, shared with other departments in the Division of Natural Sciences, includes a C,H,N,O,S elemental analyzer, an inductively coupled plasma emission spectrometer for determining elemental compositions, and the Colby Compass, a research boat equipped with an array of instrumentation for real-time environmental analyses.

-Colby’s setting provides an intriguing and exciting area for field study, allowing students to integrate field and laboratory experiences.
-Students are encouraged to work on independent and honors projects in which they develop ways of actively examining and interpreting observational data, and such opportunities are offered routinely during the summer by departmental faculty at Colby and abroad.
+Colby’s setting provides an intriguing and exciting area for field study, enabling students to integrate field and laboratory experiences.
+Students are encouraged to work on independent and honors projects in which they actively examine and interpret observational data.
+Research opportunities are offered routinely during the summer by departmental faculty at Colby and abroad.

 Fieldwork is an integral part of many courses and introduces students to various aspects of local and regional geology.
-Multi-day off-campus trips also are scheduled regularly to localities and areas of particular geologic interest, such as the Hartford Basin of Connecticut, the Mohawk Valley or Catskill Mountains of New York, the classic Joggins and Brule localities in Nova Scotia, and late Paleozoic rocks of New Brunswick.
+Multi-day off-campus trips are scheduled regularly to localities and areas of particular geologic interest, such as the Hartford Basin of Connecticut, the Mohawk Valley or Catskill Mountains of New York, the classic Joggins and Brule localities in Nova Scotia, and late Paleozoic rocks of New Brunswick.
 The department also provides off-campus international experiences, including study in Bermuda.